free things to do in New York City

 Workshop | (IN-PERSON, outdoors) The New York Yoyo Show: Song and Dance Meet Yoyo Magic

-What do you get when you combine the singing and dancing of the Broadway Theater with jaw-dropping yoyo skills?
+What do you get when you combine the singing and dancing of the Broadway Theater with jaw-dropping yoyo more skills?
 You get The New York Yoyo Show!
 Brian Kilmowski (the yoyo guy) puts on a truly unique performance and gives free yoyo lessons.
 Attendees will be captivated with advanced yoyo demos, broadway-style musical numbers, modern yoyo magic, and the grand finale, featuring the World’s Longest Yoyo String.
-The New York Yoyo Show is for people of all ages and skill level.
+The New York Yoyo Show is for people of all ages and skill level. less

 New York City, NY; NYC